 The way it works is you commit to buying a certain amount over the year.
 If you want to change provider before the 12 months are up, there's no exit fee as such.
 But you'll have to sell any oil that you've ordered but not yet had delivered back to Craggs at a 20% discount.

 Craggs Energy is a small-ish firm based in Yorkshire and Lancashire – although it has partnerships with with fuel distributors all over the country so it can deliver nationwide.
 But, we've limited feedback on it.
 If you're a customer, please share your experience on the Craggs Energy forum thread.

 Is it worth fixing?

 It depends how much you want to pay for price certainty.
-You can find kerosene for less elsewhere, but heating oil prices can be particularly volatile due to instability in the Middle East, and fixing removes the uncertainty.
+You can find kerosene for less elsewhere, but heating oil prices can be particularly volatile as its linked to global crude oil prices, and fixing removes the uncertainty.
 Always compare Craggs' prices with comparison sites.

 How do I get it?